 Essentially, channels provide a data-partitioning capability that enables only those that need to know the data to see the number of transactions and the data itself.

-Hyperledger Fabric is supported by large enterprise firms like IBM, Intel, and Cisco.
+Large enterprise firms like IBM, Intel, and Cisco support Hyperledger Fabric development.
 This will give organizations that are unsure of the future of blockchain good stability and confidence.
 Also, organizations are inclined to build on this platform blockchain applications, as they are heavily influenced by established tech companies.

 Hyperledger Fabric architecture modularity allows network designers to plug into their preferred component implementations, which is an advantage.
 One of the most sought-after modularity areas is “bringing your own identity.”
 Some multi-company networks already have identity management and want to reuse rather than rebuild.